- How is breast cancer treated?

 Everolimus is approved for women who have gone through menopause and have advanced hormone receptor-positive, HER2-negative breast cancer.
 It is used along with the aromatase inhibitor exemestane (Aromasin) for women whose cancers have grown while they were being treated with either letrozole or anastrozole (or if the cancer started growing shortly after treatment with these drugs was stopped).

-This targeted therapy drug blocks mTOR, a protein in cells that normally promotes their growth and division.
-By blocking this protein, everolimus can help stop cancer cells from growing.
+This targeted therapy drug blocks mTOR, a protein in cells that normally helps them grow and divide.
 Everolimus may also stop tumors from developing new blood vessels, which can help limit their growth.
 In treating breast cancer, this drug seems to help hormone therapy drugs work better.